ivan-ristovic/the-godfather/Documentation/Parts/Miscellaneous.md

 ### random raffle
 <details><summary markdown='span'>Expand for additional information</summary><p>

-*Choose a user from the online members list belonging to a given role.*
+*Choose a user from the online members list optionally belonging to a given role.*

 **Aliases:**
 `chooseuser`